Chat with and visualise your data — Part I

 I want my plot to be produced with Plotly.
 After some trial and error, I had to emphasise repeatedly that it must use plotly and not matplotlib, as I found that it hallucinated sometimes and produced a matplotlib plot instead.

-.
+The instruction should be clear and when code is expected it should be highlighted with a keyword <code>.
 Also, the output should be returned in a specific format so that the generated code can be extracted and used.
-For this reason I asked the LLM to return the output in triple quotes including python
+For this reason I asked the LLM to return the output in triple quotes including python for reference.

 I use a regular expression to extract the generated plotly code from the reponse